This article is part of a larger series on Payroll Services.

 - Multiple direct deposit and pay options: Apart from pay card and pay-on-demand, Gusto offers four- and two-day direct deposits.
 While it has a next-day option, this is available only in its higher tiers.
 If you require fast payments, consider QuickBooks Payroll since it offers next- and same-day direct deposits.
 For instant payouts, we recommend Square Payroll, although you need to have a Square Payments account to pay employees instantly.

 - Employee benefits: For small businesses that don’t have an in-house HR team to handle benefits, the provider’s licensed brokers can help you select health insurance plans for your staff and manage online employee enrollments.
 Gusto offers commuter benefits, health insurance, retirement, college savings, life and disability, HSA, FSA, and pay-as-you-go workers’ compensation options.
 Note, however, its health benefits, life and disability, FSA, and HSA, are unavailable in 11 states (Alabama, Alaska, Hawaii, Louisiana, Mississippi, Montana, Nebraska, North Dakota, South Dakota, West Virginia, and Wyoming).
-For benefits coverage that includes all US states, consider any of the other providers on our list.
+For benefits coverage that includes all US states, consider any of the other Apple payroll software on our list.

 - Hiring and time tracking tools: Gusto offers basic hiring tools and services that include offer letter templates, electronic signatures, onboarding checklists, new hire reporting, and online document storage.
 Like QuickBooks Payroll, if you subscribe to Gusto’s higher tiers, you get additional tools for monitoring PTO and tracking your workers’ actual work hours.
 ADP Run, Paycor, and Rippling offer time tracking solutions as well, but these are paid add-ons.
 Meanwhile, with Square Payroll, you need to use its Square Team App (for iOS/Android devices) to capture employee clock-ins/outs and import them into its payroll solution.

 - Third-party software integrations: Gusto integrates with several software like accounting, expense management, performance, collaboration, time tracking, and point-of-sale (POS) systems.
 However, if you want a robust integration network, Rippling is a good choice, as it connects with more than 500 apps.

 QuickBooks Payroll: Best for Small Business QuickBooks Users